Shohei Ohtani wins AL MVP

 – MLB (@MLB) November 18, 2021

-Ohtani made the American League starting lineup in the midseason All-Star Game as a starting pitcher and designated hitter, something never seen before.
+Ohtani made the AL starting lineup in the midseason All-Star Game as a starting pitcher and designated hitter, something never seen before.
 He also participated in the All-Star Game Home Run Derby at Coors Field in Denver.

 More details shortly …